piercefreeman/mountaineer/README.md

 <p align="center"><img src="./docs/media/server_side_rendering.png" alt="Server-side rendering" height="400px" /></p>

 What good is todo list that doesn't get longer?
-We define a function that accepts a pydantic model, which defines the new object.
+We define a `add_todo` function that accepts a pydantic model `NewTodoRequest`, which defines the required parameters for a new todo item.
 We then cast this to a database object and add it to the postgres table.

 ```python
 # my_webapp/controllers/home.py